uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 2. In the "outro" track, use your mouse to click, hold, and drag to **select all but roughly the last 8 seconds of the track**, then **hit delete on the keyboard**—or, in the main menu, select **Edit > Delete**.
 >**<mark>TIP</mark>**: remember to use [Audacity's zoom feature](https://manual.audacityteam.org/man/zooming.html) as needed to see your tracks more clearly.
 3. Still on the the "outro" track, as you did for the "transition" clip, **add a fade in and a fade out**: in Audacity's main menu, select **Effect > Fading > Fade Out**.
-4. **Drag your "outro" track into position** as needed, so that it lines up the way you want relative to your interview track.
+4. **Drag your "outro" track into position** as needed, so that it lines up the way you want, relative to your interview track.
 5. **Save your Audacity project's file again** if you have not already done so, using CTRL or CMD + S on your keyboard.
 Or, in Audacity's main menu, select **File > Save**.

-Here is an example of what your Audacity podcast project should look like at this point in the process, with an interview, intro, transition, and outro track:
+Here is what my Audacity podcast project looks like at this point in the process, with an interview, intro, transition, and outro track.
+Yours might not look exactly the same, depending on where you placed your music tracks:

 <img src="images/podcast-transitions-all-tracks.png" style="width:700px;" alt="example of podcast with all tracks">

+## Next steps

+You have now created your first basic podcast interview, with fades and music.
+Congratulations 🎉!

+Where you go from here is up to you...